Posts by Anna

 We get asked this question a lot in clinic… So, Anna has written a new post to answer just that question.
 As a Podiatrist, one question I get asked all the time when I’m in clinic is why on earth do you want to mess with feet!
 So I thought I would do a little…

-Read MoreRaynaud’s Awareness Month: A Podiatrist’s Perspective
+Read MoreRaynaud’s Awareness Month

 February marks Raynaud’s awareness month.
 So, what is Raynaud’s, and what does it have to do with Podiatry?
 What is Raynaud’s?
 Well, Raynaud’s is a condition that affects the circulation in the extremities, mainly the hands and feet, but it can affect other areas such as the nose, ears and lips.
 In people affected by…